MENU

 • Component work station with blade cooling fixture (on right)

-• PC Computer running the Laser Rig 2.0 customLabVIEW application.
+• PC Computer running the in-house proprietary laser rig control application.

-• This software controls all functional elements of the test rig, collects and records the data from the pyrometers, laser, and cooling air (Brooks MF device), and provides safety protocols to prevent catastrophic failure of the test rig.
+• This software controls all functional elements of the test rig, collects and records the data from the pyrometers, laser, and cooling air, and provides safety protocols to prevent catastrophic failure of the test rig.
+The software allows two test modes: constant temperature control and nearly constant heat flux control.

-• HD webcams to monitor other areas of the test rig.
+• HD webcams to monitor the test rig

-The raw, unfocused laser beam (5 mm FWHM) is emitted from the laser aperture and travels to the Laser Scanner, where it is directed down to either the coupon/button test sample mounted on the test stand or to the component test stations.
+The raw, unfocused laser beam (5 mm FWHM) is emitted from the laser aperture and travels to the scanner, where it is directed down to either the coupon/button test sample mounted on the test stand or to the component test stations.

 LabVIEW Software